pmodin/deploy-request-generator/README.md

 ## Configuration

 The generator needs to be configured with a `settings.yml` file.
+Copy and tweak the existing `settings.yml.sample` to your liking.

 Here's a brief explanation of what the different settings do: